 Cannery Inspection Program - Food and Drug Branch

 Scientists classify foods based on particular characteristics.
-Foods such as vegetables, milk, meats, and seafood are considered “low-acid foods” because they have naturally low acid levels.
+Foods such as vegetables, milk, meat, and seafood are considered “low-acid foods” because they have naturally low acid levels.
 The acidity of a food can relate to its safety and should be a concern for food processors.

 Low-acid foods have pH (acid) values greater than 4.6 and water activity (aw) greater than 0.85.
-Low-acid foods are important because when they are processed and placed into sealed containers (such as; cans, pouches, jars, or other air-tight sealed containers) they can produce botulism toxin when stored at room temperatures.
-However, these foods can be safely made when processed with proper heat or acidification.
-Low-acid food products must receive prior evaluation and approval from the Food and Drug Branch (FDB) to determine the need for acidification or thermal processing.
-Certain food products such as herbs or vegetables in olive oil can only be manufactured safely by the addition of an acidifying agent.
+Low-acid foods are important because when they are processed and placed into sealed/air-tight containers such as cans, pouches, or jars, and not stored under temperature control, they can allow the growth of Clostridium botulinum, the organism that causes botulism.

+The foods can be made safely when processed with proper heat or acidification.
+Low-acid food products must receive prior evaluation and approval from the Food and Drug Branch (FDB) to determine the need or acidification or thermal processing.
+Certain food products, such as herbs or vegetables in olive oil, can only be manufactured safely by the addition of an acidifying agent.